-You are to submit names of students who are having difficulty in their classes to the Office of Admissions and Records (or their campus office) after the fourth week of instruction.
+You are to submit names of students who are having difficulty in your classes to the Office of Admissions and Records (or your campus office) after the fourth week of instruction.
 The purpose for the early warning deficiency report is to notify students early enough to seek help to ensure passing the course.

-Mid-term Grades Reports
+Mid-term Deficiency Grades